Skip to content

 🎯 Still Not Sure Which Kit to Choose?

-👉 Scroll to your pick below and check current pricing at Solo Guitars.
+👉 Scroll to your preferred build below and check current pricing at Solo Guitars.

 ✔️ Solo TCK-100 Semi-Hollow Kit